AtelierArith/TerminalSystemMonitor.jl/README.md

 ## Description

-This Julia package displays CPU and RAM memory usage information on your computer.
+This Julia package displays CPU and RAM usage information on your computer.

 ## Installation